sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 The container contains the applications that are interacting with the middle-ware used by docker.
 Focusing on the distinction between Containers and Images:

-1. containers run images
+1. Containers running images
-2. images are publically displayed / deployed on docker hub
+2. Images are publically displayed / deployed on docker hub
 3. you can pull various images int oa repository/dev machine
 4. cloud operators have container servecies for your images.